davdar/maam/writeup/pldi15.markdown

 Toward this goal we introduce a compositional framework for constructing monads which are correct-by-construction.
 To do this we build upon the well-known structure of monad transformer.

-There are two types of monadic effects used in our monadic interprer: state and nondeterminism.
+There are two types of monadic effects used in our monadic interpreter: state and nondeterminism.
 Each of these effects have corresponding monad transformers.
 Monad transformers for state effects were described by Jones in [CITE].
 Our definition of a monad transformer for nondeterminism is novel in this work.